actoron/jadex/docs/mkdocs/docs/Android User Guide/03 Using Jadex on Android.md

 ```
 .

-### <span>Use the Jadex Platform in a service</span>
+### Use the Jadex Platform in a service

-If you need to create a more complex application, which should perform background tasks or should at least keep a jadex platform running in background, you should use the jadex platform in an <span class="wikiexternallink">[android service](http://developer.android.com/guide/components/services.html)</span>.
+If you need to create a more complex application, which should perform background tasks or should at least keep a jadex platform running in background, you should use the jadex platform in an [android service](http://developer.android.com/guide/components/services.html) .

 The Jadex-Android-Example-Project shows how to use this method in the *jadex.android.exampleproject.extended* package.